VishanOberoi/FineTuningForTheGPUPoor/README.md

 ## Model Card

 Our fine-tuned model, `vishanoberoi/Llama-2-7b-chat-hf-finedtuned-to-GGUF`, is optimized for conversational AI, providing high-quality, contextually relevant responses for company-specific data.
+Check the model, and the code to run it directly [here]().

 ### Developed by:
 Vishan Oberoi and Dev Chandan